TOPLLab/topllab.github.io/warduino/reference/development.md

 ### ESP32 WROVER KIT V4.1 Tutorial

 The ESP32 WROVER KIT v4.1 has been extensively used to debug and develop the WARDuino virtual machine.
-It comes standard with a JTAG to USB interface, which makes debugging fairly easy to setup &mdash as JTAGs go.
+It comes standard with a JTAG to USB interface, which makes debugging fairly easy to setup—as JTAGs go.

 #### First Time Setup